-Amy Marie McCleary was born and raised in Northern California (it explains a lot).
+Born and raised in Northern California, Amy Marie McCleary discovered a love for performing early in life when she became entranced by a drill team performing at the county fair.
+Whether it was the pink sequins or the high kicks - we'll never know.
+Training in ballet, gymnastics, voice and musical theatre from a very young age - Amy quickly became a part of the local theatre scene.
 Her favorite formative roles include Gladys Antrobus in The Skin of Our Teeth, Sarah Brown in Guys and Dolls and Emilie the courtesan in Dangeorus Liasions.
 She performed and choreographed throughout the area until she left home to receive her BFA in Theater from NYU’s Tisch School of the Arts (CAP 21).

 That same year Amy made her directorial debut with I Love A Piano - her staging and vision for the show prompted a three theatre tour and led to additional director/choreographer credits for the Prathers including Some Enchanted Evening, Hairspray, 9 to 5, Cats, Grease, Saturday Night Fever, The Wizard of Oz, Swing and Joseph and the Amazing Technicolor Dreamboat.
 Amy became well known as an “actor’s director” - creating a strong ensemble world for her casts that spilled from the rehearsal room onto the stage.
 Her choreography continued to push boundaries for the company and embraces many styles from traditional musical theatre to lyrical, rhythm tap, classical ballet, Bollywood and more.